yashbaid21/yashbaid21/README.md

 I’m Yash Baid, a passionate Frontend Web Developer dedicated to crafting seamless and engaging web experiences.
 With a strong foundation in HTML, CSS, and JavaScript, I enjoy turning complex problems into simple, beautiful, and intuitive designs.

-💼 Currently an Intern at Prodigy InfoTech
+💼 Experience: Intern at Prodigy InfoTech.

 🔧 Skills & Technologies: